Medically reviewed by Drugs.com. Last updated on Oct 12, 2022.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-budesonide and formoterol is used with a special inhaler and usually comes with patient directions or a Medication Guide.
+Budesonide and formoterol is used with a special inhaler and usually comes with a patient information leaflet or patient instructions.
 Read the directions carefully before using budesonide and formoterol.
 If you do not understand the directions or you are not sure how to use the inhaler, ask your doctor or pharmacist to show you what to do.
+Also, ask your doctor to check regularly how you use the inhaler to make sure you are using it properly.

-Use budesonide and formoterol only as directed.
+Use budesonide and formoterol only as directed by your doctor.
 Do not use more of it and do not use it more often than your doctor ordered.
-Also, do not stop taking budesonide and formoterol without telling your doctor.
+Also, do not stop using budesonide and formoterol without telling your doctor first.
 To do so may increase the chance of side effects.
+The full benefit of budesonide and formoterol may take 1 to 2 weeks or longer to achieve.

 How to use budesonide and formoterol: